 I’ve been thinking a lot about sick leave lately.
 Specifically, I’ve been thinking a lot about taking sick leave.

 It sounds ridiculous to say it out loud but I’ve never been great about taking sick leave, even when I knew I should do so.
 Other people tell me they aren’t feeling well, and I enthusiastically recommend they take some time off of work.
-But for myself, the energy I devote to debating the issue is mind-boggling.
+But for myself, the energy I devote to debating if I’m “sick enough”to take it is mind-boggling.

 Why so much angst?
 Well…it’s complicated.